Eisbrecher

 Eisbrecher (icebreaker); /de/) is a German Neue Deutsche Härte band.
 It was founded in 2003 by Alexander Wesselsky and Noel Pix after their departure from Megaherz, with the founders describing their music as "modern, electronic trip-rock".
 Noel Pix departed in 2024; the band currently consists primarily of Wesselsky (vocals) and Rupert Keplinger (bass), with live support from Jürgen Plangger (rhythm guitar), Marc "Micki" Richter (lead guitar), and Achim Färber (drums).
 In the United States and Canada, their record label is currently Metropolis Records.

-The band's lyrics and slogans often include terms of ice and sailing, such as "Ahoi" ("Ahoy") and "Es wird kalt" ("It's getting cold"); vocalist Alexander Wesselsky often wears naval and military clothing in performances.
+The band's lyrics and slogans often include terms of ice and sailing, such as "Ahoi" ("Ahoy") and "Es wird kalt" ("It's getting cold"); vocalist Alexander Wesselsky often wears naval and military clothing during performances.

 History

 Formation and early years (2003–2009)

 After leaving Megaherz in 2003 due to creative differences, Wesselsky got together with Noel Pix, who composed the synths, guitars and programming for Megaherz's albums Kopfschuss and Himmelfahrt.
 In January 2004, the band released their self-titled debut album, Eisbrecher.
 The first 5,000 copies of the album included a blank CD with permission for purchasers to legally copy the music onto the blank.
 This was done as a protest against what the band felt was a "criminalization" of fans.

 The band would release their second album Antikörper in October 2006.
 This album would become the band's debut album on the German Media Control Charts as it charted at No. 85.
 The band then toured with U.D.O. in December 2006.

 In 2007, Eisbrecher performed at two major German music festivals, Wave-Gotik-Treffen ("Wave Gothic Meeting") and Summer Breeze Open Air.

 In May 2008, live bass player Martin Motnik left the band, and was replaced by former Megaherz guitar player Olliver Pohl.

 "Kann denn Liebe Sünde sein?" was released on 18 July 2008 in Germany as the first single to promote their third album, Sünde.
 It reached third place in the German Alternative charts.
 The album was released on 22 August 2008 in Germany and debuted on the Media Control Charts at 18th place.
 The band then went a tour between September 2008 and October 2009, playing in Germany, Austria, Russia, the Netherlands and Switzerland.
 Music videos were planned for "This Is Deutsch" and "Kann denn Liebe Sünde sein", but were cancelled in favor of new material and live shows.

 In early March 2009, the band signed with a new American music label, Metropolis Records, due to Dancing Ferret Discs closing in late 2008.